BS in Human Development and Family Science

 A students must choose an emphasis area and complete a minimum of 120 credit hours to receive the degree.

-Majors in all of the emphasis areas in HDFS must complete the core courses below and additional course requirements (including General Education courses and Requirements in Related Areas) specific to each emphasis area.
+Majors in all of the emphasis areas in HDFS must complete the core courses and additional course requirements (including General Education courses and Requirements in Related Areas) specific to each emphasis area.
 Requirements for each emphasis area are listed on their respective catalog pages: Child Development and Education, Child Life Specialist, Early Childhood Education in a Mobile Society, and Family and Lifespan Development.

 Background Checks, Health Screenings and Other Required Elements: